Note: Listen to this post instead using the audio player below, and consider subscribing on your favorite podcast player!

 I have ran successful businesses before these ones, so I understand a few things:

-- It is possible to run businesses that you can completely step away from, yet they can still grow.
+- It is possible to run businesses that you can completely step away from, yet they can still grow without you.

 - It is possible to set up your business, so you’re working on the areas that you’re best at or enjoy the most.